Back

 Final thoughts and learnings

-Showing the reasoning changed how people used the AIUsers weren't skeptical of the outputs as much as they were skeptical of the process.
-Once they could see why the AI was asking a question, they engaged with it more seriously instead of just answering to get past it.
+Users weren't skeptical of the outputs as much as they were skeptical of the process.
+Once they could see why the AI was asking a question, they trusted it more instead of just answering to get past it.